I am a graduate student in applied

 - Universality of fixation probabilities in randomly structured populations, with Martin A. Nowak.
 Sci.
 Rep. 4, 6692 (2014); doi: 10.1038/srep06692

-I have teaching experience as both a teaching fellow and course assistant for undergraduate
+I have served as a teaching fellow for undergraduate and graduate

-Harvard University Certificate of Distinction in Teaching in Spring 2012 and Spring 2015.
+Harvard University Certificate of Distinction in Teaching in Spring 2012, Spring 2015, and Fall 2016.
 At the

 Harvard Allston Education Portal, I mentored several students in mathematics, and I am